loelschlaeger/fHMM/README.md

 Specify your model by setting the following parameters of the named list `controls` and passing it to `fit_hmm`:
 - `path`: A character, setting the path of the data and the model results.
 - `id`: A character, identifying the model.
-- `states`: A numeric vector of length 2, determining the model type and the number of states:
+- `states`: A numeric vector of length two, determining the model type and the number of states:
    - If `states = c(x,0)`, a HMM with `x` states is estimated.
    - If `states = c(x,y)`, a HHMM with `x` coarse-scale and `y` fine-scale states is estimated.
-- `sdds`: A character vector of length 2, specifying the state-dependent distributions for both scales:
+- `sdds`: A character vector of length two, specifying the state-dependent distributions for both scales:
-   - `"t"`, the t-distribution
+   - `"t"`, the t-distribution,
-   - `"t(x)"`, the t-distribution with `x` fixed degrees of freedom (`x = Inf` is allowed)
+   - `"t(x)"`, the t-distribution with `x` fixed degrees of freedom (`x = Inf` is allowed),
-   - `"gamma"`, the gamma distribution
+   - `"gamma"`, the gamma distribution.
 - `horizon`: A vector of length 2, determining the length of the time horizion(s).
 The first entry is numeric and mandatory if data is simulated.
 The second entry is mandatory if the model is a HHMM and can be either numeric or one of
    - `"w"` for weekly fine-scale chunks,
    - `"m"` for monthly fine-scale chunks,